AI & Privacy

 CodeLlama (7B to 70B Parameters)

-Meta's code-specialized version of Llama 2.
+Meta's code-specialized version of Llama 2, offering specialized variants for different use cases.

 Key Specifications: